 How Long Does it Take to Recover From a Concussion?

-Most people are able to achieve a full recovery after suffering a concussion, though how quickly or well they are able to recover depends on a few different factors, including:
+Most people are able to achieve a full recovery after suffering a concussion, such as a sports-related concussion - though how quickly or well they are able to recover depends on a few different factors, including:

 - Health prior to the injury